Hppkk/ElaineEngine/README.md

 ---------------------------

-We welcome contributions to ElaineEngine development through pull requests on GitHub.
+We welcome contributions to Elaine Engine development through pull requests on GitHub.